shenwzh3/DialogXL/README.md

 # DialogXL
 This repo contains the PyTorch implementaion for AAAI-2021 accepted paper DialogXL: All-in-One XLNet for Multi-Party Conversation Emotion Recognition.

-For any questions about the implementation, plaese email shenwzh3@mail2.sysu.edu.cn.

 ## Requirements
 * Python 3.6
 * PyTorch 1.4.0